-The College Library and Archives are open to researchers and are used for teaching Etonians and groups from other schools.
-We welcome visitors to explore the collections and offer the following facilities and services:
+The Library has been fortunate to receive a number of benefactions and continues to add to the collections.
+It is open to researchers and is used for teaching Etonians and groups from other schools.
+We welcome visitors and offer the following services:

-readers' room for researchers
+- readers' room for researchers

-on-site and remote reference services
+- on-site and remote reference services

-regularly changing exhibitions
+- regularly changing exhibitions

-specialist group and school visits
+- specialist group and school visits

-imaging services (for image requests, please contact the Collections Administrator)
+- imaging services (for image requests, please contact the Collections Administrator)